lunOptics/test-pages/README.md

 [page](https://lunoptics.github.io/test-pages)
 You can use the [editor on GitHub](https://github.com/lunOptics/testpages/edit/gh-pages/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Whenever you commit to this repository, GitHub Pages run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown